Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

-This section investigates to which extend the negative effects of imbalance mitigation strategies on model performance for frequent samples can be avoided.
-For this purpose, the ensemble formation approaches presented in Sec. \ref{sec:ensemble_formation} based on the mean, the weighted mean or a threshold are examined.
-Each ensemble consists of a model that was trained without mitigation strategy and a model trained with the respective mitigation strategy.
+In this section, we investigate whether the deterioration in majority-sample performance observed for imbalance mitigation strategies can be alleviated through ensemble formation.
+To this end, we evaluate the ensemble approaches introduced in Sec.~\ref{sec:ensemble_formation}.
+Each ensemble consists of two models: a baseline model trained without any mitigation strategy and a model trained using a mitigation strategy.
+Their predictions are combined using either a mean-based ensemble, a weighted mean-based ensemble, or a threshold-based ensemble.

-The previous sections have shown that MLP models provide the best performance for imbalanced data and can also be influenced the most by imbalance mitigation strategies.
-Therefore, only MLP models are considered.
-In addition, not all combinations of mitigation methods and relevance functions are examined, but only those that achieved good results in the case study with real world data (see Sec. \ref{sec:case_study_real_world_data}).